Choosing the right bra after breast surgery

 "Wait until your surgeon has given you the all clear before wearing an underwired bra."

-It’s recommended not to wear an underwired bra following an operation until the scarring is completely healed.
-Pictured is non-wired Curly with silky smooth lining that is comfortable against the body.
+*It’s recommended not to wear an underwired bra following an operation until the scarring is completely healed.
+Pictured is non-wired Smoothly.

 Choose a cup with stretch